vercel/next.js/docs/basic-features/layouts.md

 ### With TypeScript

-When using TypeScript you must first create a new type for your pages which includes a `getLayout` function.
-Then you must create a new type for your `AppProps` which overrides the `Component` property to be of the previously created type.
+When using TypeScript, you must first create a new type for your pages which includes a `getLayout` function.
+Then, you must create a new type for your `AppProps` which overrides the `Component` property to use the previously created type.

 ```tsx
 // pages/index.tsx